Christian Smith

 Hobbies and interests?

-I love books and writing.
-In 2015, I returned to university studies while working full-time and completed a Master of Fine Art in Creative Nonfiction.
-The program ignited a passion smouldering below the surface, and in 2020, I published my first book, “The Scientist and the Psychic” with Random House Canada.
-I am now working on my second book and a screenplay.
-Follow along in the journey on my website/blog: scientistandthepsychic.com.
+I love books, writing, and running outdoors.
+In 2015, I returned to university studies while working full-time and completed a Master of Fine Arts in Creative Nonfiction.
+The program ignited a passion that had long been smouldering below the surface, and in 2020, I published my first book, “The Scientist and the Psychic: A Son’s Exploration of His Mother’s Gift,” with Penguin Random House Canada.
+In 2024, I also co-edited and published “Bad Artist: Creating in a Productivity-Obsessed World,” a collection of essays exploring creativity in a culture fixated on productivity.
+I am currently working on a novel and a screenplay.
+Outside of work and writing, I enjoy running outdoors as a way to clear my mind and recharge.
+Follow along on the journey through my website/blog: scientistandthepsychic.com